Office of Postsecondary Education, Department of Education.

 4. Intergovernmental Review: This program is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
 Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this program.

 5. Funding Restrictions: (a) General.
-We reference the regulations outlining funding restrictions in the Applicable Regulations section of this notice.
+We specify unallowable costs in 34 CFR 607.10(c).
+We reference regulations outlining funding restrictions in the Applicable Regulations section of this notice.

 a.
 Have a Data Universal Numbering System (DUNS) number and a Taxpayer Identification Number (TIN);